 I couldn’t recommend Barbara Nickel more highly as a teacher for adults.
 Her intense concentration on whatever she is given to critique, her perceptiveness, diligence and thoroughness are extraordinary.
 Drawing on a wide, profound and intimate knowledge of poetry as well as her own remarkable gifts and skills, Barbara is an ideal reader: she strives to understand what one is trying to do, responding to one’s work straightforwardly but also with tact and sensitivity, covering the page with queries and comments that address every aspect of the art.
 A poet who draws on what is now a quite rare expertise in traditional form, Barbara is also no stranger to more experimental modes, having written brilliantly in both.
 With her accurate eye and flawless ear, she is a consistently meticulous, reliable and helpful guide, open to all kinds of genres and approaches.
 Whoever has a chance to work with an artist of her caliber — among other accomplishments, she is one of the best poets of her generation — would be very fortunate.

 Elise Partridge, award-winning poet, author of Fielder’s Choice, Chameleon Hours, and The Exiles’ Gallery (Anansi), and The If Borderlands: Collected Poems (New York Review Books)

 Hands-On Historical Fiction (middle-grade novels)

 Wigs, music, violins and mazes…enter the realm of historical fiction, where the past comes alive on the page and history is told in compelling stories.
-Barbara invites students into the historical settings of her novels for young people (soon-to-be-released The Mozart Girl and Hannah Waters and the Daughter of Johann Sebastian Bach, and The Secret Wish of Nannerl Mozart), giving them a chance to hear and see aspects of life in the 18th century.
-Readings from the novels are integrated with discussion and questions, and a Q & A period follows on the writing and editing process.
+Barbara invites students into the historical settings of her novels for young people (soon-to-be-released The Mozart Girl and Hannah Waters and the Daughter of Johann Sebastian Bach), giving them a chance to hear and see aspects of life in the 18th century.
+Readings from one or both novels are integrated with discussion and questions, and a Q & A period follows on the writing and editing process.
 This presentation is particularly suited to music classes as well as language arts.

 Grade Level Preferred: 4 – 7